wolfdeleeya/3D-Interactive-Visualization-of-Vibration-Simulation/README.md

 <br />

-Engine cells' colors are determined based on selected gradient.
-User can select end values of gradient and gradient sampling function.
+Engine cells' colors are determined based on the selected gradient.
+User can select gradient end values and gradient sampling function.
 Visual results of various sampling functions can be seen in figures below.

 <br />